antonytuff/antonytuff.github.io/content/now/now.md

 (Credit [BSAG](https://bsag.omg.lol/now))

 ### What I'm thinking about {#what-i-m-thinking-about}
-- Being on vacation.
+- Finding a job.

 ### What I'm listening to {#what-i-m-listening-to}
-- Anne Applebaum on Bill Kristol's show.
+- Mozart Piano Concerto No. 23

 ### What I'm reading {#what-i-m-reading}
 - [Babel](https://www.goodreads.com/en/book/show/57945316 "Babel on Goodreads") by R. F. Kuang

 ### What I'm watching {#what-i-m-watching}
-- Eureka
+- The Umbrella Academy Season 4

 ### What I'm making {#what-i-m-making}
 - Nothing much right now.